syncfusion-content/winui-docs/winui/Polar-Chart/DataLabel.md

 ## Connector line

 This feature is used to connect label and data point using a line.
-You can add connector line for the data label using [ShowConnectorLine]() property in [PolarDataLabelSettings]().
+[ShowConnectorLine]() property of [PolarDataLabelSettings]() is used to enable the connector line in the polar chart.

 The connector line can be customized using the below properies.